top of page

 Palatine Hill | Rome, Italy

 When you are finished at the Colosseum, move on to Palatine Hill and the Roman Forum.
 These locations are much easier to navigate on your own.
 However, the sites are spread out and not always well marked.
-A good quality guide can enrich the experience.
-For that reason, we recommend purchasing a tour that includes all 3 sites.
+A good guide can enrich the experience.
+For that reason, we recommend purchasing a guided tour that includes all 3 sites.

 In ancient times, Palatine Hill was home to Rome’s emperors and ruling class.
 Today, you will view the ruins of great palaces and estates.
 Moving on to the Forum, you will walk through ancient Rome’s downtown.
 At one time, the area was Rome’s commercial, religious, and government city center.
-Traveling through this collection of arches and columns with modern-day basilicas and buildings in the distance is a surreal ending to an exciting excursion.

 Antoninus and Faustina Temple, Roman Forum